Nov. 1, 1922: Britton vs Walker II

 Round two saw a sensational and violent exchange end with Mickey slamming home a left hook and sending an off-balance Britton to the canvas.
 The champion instantly jumped to his feet and resumed the battle, his spirit and courage inspiring support from the crowd.
 And indeed, while all could see that the challenger held the advantages in strength and power, the wily veteran clearly won the next three frames, making Walker miss and then countering with precision.
 But despite his success, by round six Britton had little left in his gas tank, while young Mickey was just getting started.

 Rounds seven, eight and nine were dismal for the old legend as time and again Britton almost went down from Walker’s furious attack.
 Heavy blows to both body and head had the champion covering up and when he wasn’t forcing a clinch he was crouching against the ropes to shield himself from punishment.
 In round ten “The Toy Bulldog” almost ended it when he floored Jack with a crushing right to the jaw.
-No one will know if Britton could have beaten the count or not, as the bell saved him and his cornermen hauled him away and worked furiously to restore him.
+No one will know if Britton could have beaten the count or not, as the bell saved him.
+Britton’s cornermen then picked up their fighter and hauled him away like he was a side of beef before dropping him on his stool and working furiously to restore him.

-By this point it was clear the proud, old champion could not win, but it was also evident that he refused to give up and now the question was whether or not Walker could score a knockout victory.
-A clearly exhausted Britton barely survived round 11, slipping to his knees more than once, and in the following stanza a left hook to the body scored the third legitimate knockdown of the fight.
+By this point it was clear the proud champion could not win, but it was also evident that he refused to give up and so the only question was if Walker could score a knockout victory.
+A clearly exhausted Britton barely survived round eleven, slipping to his knees more than once, and in the following stanza a left hook to the body scored the third legitimate knockdown of the fight.
 The champion rose at the count of nine and clinched to make it through the round and indeed, it took all of Britton’s experience and boxing smarts to gallantly survive the final three frames.
 But survive them he did.

 Meanwhile, the gleeful new welterweight champion of the world was hoisted up on his supporters’ shoulders and carried aloft to joyous cheers.
 Now began the amazing run of the immortal “Toy Bulldog,” a future Hall of Famer and all-time great.
 No shame whatsoever for Britton to suffer defeat to a boxer who would go on to become a paragon of pugilism.
 And how fitting that Walker’s eminence would be heralded by a victory over a battle-scarred champion of truly legendary status, a fellow all-time great of the welterweight division. — Michael Carbert